vortico/flama/docs/models.md

 Flama relies on [SQLAlchemy](https://www.sqlalchemy.org/) to define data models, specifically on [SQLAlchemy Core](https://docs.sqlalchemy.org/core/).

-Here you can find a simple example of how to define a model but you can find more complex examples in SQLAlchemy docs.
+Here you can find a simple example of how to define a model, but you can find more complex examples in SQLAlchemy docs.

 ```python
 import sqlalchemy as sa